yokoffing/NextDNS-Config/README.md

 ***

 # Credit :books:
 Forked from the [crssi](https://github.com/crssi/NextDNS-Config#readme) config.
-Some inspiration came from the [scafroglia93](https://github.com/scafroglia93/nextdns-setting/blob/master/nextdns-setting.txt) config while other ideas are my own.
+Where there is similiarity to other authors, credit goes to them.

 ***